mongodb/docs/source/install.rst

    PyMongo documentation <http://api.mongodb.org/python/2.0.1/installation.html>`_.

-6. If your datacenter requires that you proxy outbound connections through an, you must use a version of Python greater than 2.6.1.
+6. If your datacenter requires that you proxy outbound connections through a gateway, you must use a version of Python greater than 2.6.1.
 Additionally, you will need export the "``https_proxy``" environment variable (or "``HTTPS_PROXY``" on Windows.)